bitwarden/contributing-docs/docs/getting-started/mobile/index.md

 `Directory.Build.props` (located in the root) and uncomment the line referencing `CustomConstants` so that everything is loaded accordingly in the project.
 Because of some issues, the referenced projects, e.g. `Core`, are only included when the `UT` constant is in place.
-By uncommenting this line, the projects will be referenced and one can work on that project or run the tests from a Test runner.
+By uncommenting this line the projects will be referenced and one can work on that project or run the tests from a Test runner.

 ## Custom constants